Iansdfg/HoloHands/README.md

 # HoloHands
 ## Investigating Hand Tracking in Mixed Reality using the First-Generation Microsoft HoloLens

-Final year project for University of South Wales.
+Final year project for the University of South Wales.
 Written in C++/CX and UWP.